OMONLAyemi/The-Tech-Academy-Project/README.md

 # The-Tech-Academy-Project
-the repository id for my tech academy project
+the repository is for my tech academy project